-- A Reentry Permit allows a U.S. permanent resident to reenter the United States after traveling abroad for longer than one year but less than two years.
+- The travel document allows a U.S. permanent resident to reenter the United States after traveling abroad for longer than one year but less than two years.

-- The Reentry Permit can serve as a passport for a U.S. permanent resident if he/she has no passport and cannot obtain it from the country of his/her nationality.
+- It also can serve like a passport for a U.S. permanent resident if he/she has no passport and cannot obtain it from the country of his/her nationality.

 Without a Reentry Permit, a permanent resident that is outside the country for more than a year will most likely be denied reentry into the U.S. on the ground that he/she has abandoned his or her permanent resident status.
 After a one year absence from the United States, a green card is not valid for reentry.
 The permit is intended to prevent this problem.